amoh-godwin/Articulae/mds/educative/views/stackview.md

 Learn one of the most used view types in all of QML.

 `Stackview` is one of the most used view types.
 It provides stack-based navigation for the items, that is the pages are implemented as if they are in a stack.
 Items are pushed on or popped off the `Stackview`.
 The item at the top of the stack will be the one that will be shown.
 If we would like to show an item that is below another item in the stack, we would pop the item on top of it -- off, so the one we want to show will be on top.

 ## Basic use

 A `StackView` is found in the `QtQuick.Controls.Basic` package.
-You can use it by calling the `StackView` object.
+You can use it by calling the `StackView` object as can be seen in the code below  from **lines 11 to 15**.
 The items that will be in the `StackView` are not declared or written directly in it but are rather pushed onto the stack.
-The `StackView` however allows an initial item to be set, this is item will become the first item in the stack.
+The `StackView` however allows an initial item to be set, this item will become the first item in the stack.

-Lets see this in action in the code playground below.
+Lets see this in action in the code playground below, an initialItem has been set in **line 14**.

 `code.txt`

 `An implementation of a StackView with an initialItem set`

 You do not use `anchors` on the item that will be display by the `StackView`, the `StackView` will set its dimension, as you can see from the code above.
 You can also see that the items have been wrapped in a `Component` type, this way they do not draw.
 Normally, just declaring a Rectangle will make it to draw, but when it has been wrapped in a `Component` type it will not draw.

-## Push and Pop
+## The push and pop methods

 The `push` and `pop` methods perform their namesake functions.
-The `push` method pushes items unto the stack whereas the `pop` method pops items off the stack.
+The `push` method add items to the stack whereas the `pop` method removes items from the stack.
 They each take an item as a parameter.
 The `pop` method however can be used without passing an item as a parameter.
+In the code below you can see that the push method has been  used on line 21.
+The parameter that was passed to it is the id, second.
+This means we will be pushing the Component with id second on to the stack.

 `code1.txt`